 Believe me, I know that waiting for your project to dry before adding more coats of paint and using it is so tempting because it already looks amazing...but being patient while your paint is drying will make a HUGE difference in the quality and texture of your work.

-Polyurethane finishes or a shellac will be your best options for finishes.
+Varathane is my favorite finish for furniture because it's resistant to cup rings and is all around durable.
 Apply in whatever manner that you product is telling you and make sure you follow those instructions to a T.

 You're finished!
 Your scrapes and chips are gone, the outdated and used look is gone, and you're left with a custom and eco-friendly piece of furniture for your home!

 In starting my business, one of my first clients was a lady from my church who had gone blind (I have clarified with her that this is the term she prefers to use).
 I have to be honest, one of my first questions, like maybe yours is, "What on earth could bother her about a table that she can't see?"

 I gave her a call right away with the worry that there was going to be damage and dents in the piece that she was able to easily feel and may be very difficult to repair.